 “With effect from 01.09.2018, Section 143A was inserted in The Negotiable Instruments Act, 1881 by Amendment Act No. 20/2018.
-We are concerned in the present case only with the issue regarding applicability of said Section 143A to offences under Section 138, committed before the insertion of said Section 143A.
+We are concerned only with applicability of said Section 143A to offences under Section 138, committed before insertion of said Section 143A.

-Section 143A not only creates a new disability or an obligation but also exposes the accused to coercive methods of recovery of such interim compensation through the machinery of the State as if the interim compensation represented arrears of land revenue.
-The coercive methods could also, as is evident from provision like Section 183 of The Maharashtra Land Revenue Code, in some cases result in arrest and detention of the accused.
-It must be stated that prior to the insertion of Section 143A there was no provision on the statute book whereunder even before the pronouncement of the guilt of an accused, or even before his conviction for the offence in question, he could be made to pay or deposit interim compensation.
+Section 143A not only creates a new disability or an obligation but also exposes an accused to coercive methods of recovery of such interim compensation through the machinery of State as if the interim compensation represented arrears of land revenue.
+The coercive methods could also, as is evident from a provision like Section 183 of The Maharashtra Land Revenue Code, in some cases result in arrest and detention of an accused.
+It must be stated that prior to insertion of Section 143A there was no provision on the statute book whereunder even before pronouncement of the guilt of an accused, or even before his conviction, he could be made to pay or deposit interim compensation.

-Section 148 depends upon the existing machinery and principles already in existence and does not create any fresh disability of the nature similar to that created by Section 143A.
+Section 148 depends upon existing machinery and principles already in existence and does not create any fresh disability of a nature similar to that created by Section 143A.
 Therefore, Surinder Singh Deswal, (2019) 8 SCALE 445 stands on a different footing.

 – Hon’ble Justice U.U.
 Lalit, G.J.
 Raja v.
 Tejraj Surana, [Criminal Appeal No. 1160 of 2019].